oneilsh/tidytensor/CONTRIBUTING.md

 Although TidyTensor's `print()` function is the original *raison d'être* for the package, there is still a lot of room for improvement (up to and including a full reimplementation).
 We also welcome additional suggestions for inspecting, browsing, or visualizing the structure and content of large tensors, for example via plots or interactive Shiny dashboards.

 Assigning values to TidyTensors is possible (with e.g. `t[, , , "R"] <- 0` to zero out the red channel in a channels-last image tensor), but the implementation is significantly slower than for base-R arrays where `[<-` is dispatched to a primitive function.
+Improvements or suggestions here are welcome.

 Aside from these improvements to base functionality, additional functions for 'tensorifying' common data types would be beneficial.
-For example, this package originally included functionality to produce tensor-encoded versions of [fasta files](https://en.wikipedia.org/wiki/FASTA_format) commonly used in bioinformations applications--remnants of these efforts can be found in the source.
-Because these require dependencies (on e.g. `Rsamtools` and `GenomicRanges`) and are field-specific needs, these may be better placed in a separate package with a dependency on TidyTensor.
+For example, early versions of TidyTensor included functionality to produce tensor-encoded versions of [fasta files](https://en.wikipedia.org/wiki/FASTA_format) commonly used in bioinformations applications--remnants of these efforts can be found in the source.
+Because these require dependencies (on e.g. `Rsamtools` and `GenomicRanges`) and are field-specific, these may be better placed in a separate package with a dependency on TidyTensor.

 <br />
 <br />